 There are plenty of hardy vegetables that will grow well indoors throughout winter – here are our recommendations of the best ones:

 The perfect winter ingredient, you can grow potatoes in either grow sacks or a large bucket/flower pot.
 We recommend filling your container with two parts garden soil to one part compost for best results.
 Potatoes started early in the winter season will be ready to enjoy by March, or you can start them later and then move them outside when the weather warms up.
-Potatoes can be susceptible to frost, so be sure to give your greenhouse some extra heat if the temperature drops significantly.
+Potatoes can be susceptible to frost, so be sure to keep your greenhouse warm if the temperature drops significantly.

 For the salad lovers, there are a few different types of lettuce that prefer the cooler environment.
 Little gem, rocket and lamb’s lettuce are all good – they tend to grow fairly quickly, so just harvest when you’ve got some big leaves you can use.